EBZebra/docs/edge/source/api/system.md

 ####Type
 <span class='text-info'>BOOLEAN</span> <span class='label'>Read Only</span>
 ####Description
 Returns true if the device has touch screen capabilities.
+For Win32 desktop builds this API will return whether mouse support is available.
 ####Access